zlikavac32/symfony-extras/README.md

 One might say that here is to much `magic` involved, but if you understand how it all works, there is hardly any magic left.

+### buildMapOfTagsAndServiceIds()

+Method `findTaggedServiceIds()` on the `\Symfony\Component\DependencyInjection\ContainerBuilder` finds tags in linear time depending on the number of services, so for `M` queries and `N` services, we have `N * M` operations.

+Function `buildMapOfTagsAndServiceIds()` provided in this repo builds a map of tag names to the sets of service ids that are tagged with them.
+If we assume access to the hash map is in constant time, now we have `N + M` operations.

+Do note that by not calling `findTaggedServiceIds()`, method `\Symfony\Component\DependencyInjection\ContainerBuilder::findUnusedTags()` will return more tags than it should.
+If you relay on that method, then this library is not for you.

 ## Examples

 Check [examples](examples) folder for examples.